-If you’re a single dude on dating apps, try this:
+If you’re a single dude on dating apps, try asking your female friend’s if you can peek into their Tinder experience:

 It’ll probably look something like this: